EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

   [terraform](https://terraform.io) based deployment allowing to deploy a `User Interface (UI)` in a
   [Cloud Compute virtual machine](../../compute/cloud-compute).
-This integrated is based on the Ansible modules, and can be use as a skeleton or example on how to use them.
+This integrated deployment is based on the Ansible modules, and should be adjusted to your environment and needs.

 > This tutorial is based on using a VM deployed using the
 > [ui-deployment](https://github.com/EGI-Federation/ui-deployment) repository,